basavarajpatil660/cloudflare-autonomous-agent/README.md

 ## Model providers

-The agent uses fallback chains rather than a single provider, so a rate-limited or failing provider does not end the run.
-Chains are defined at the top of `agent-router/src/worker.js` and are straightforward to edit.
+The agent uses fallback chains rather than a single provider, so a rate-limited or failing provider does not end the run (see the [diagram above](#provider-fallback-chains)).

 - **Coding chain** — NVIDIA NIM, NagaAI, OpenRouter
 - **General chain** — Google AI (Gemma), Cerebras, Groq, OpenRouter